on September 30, 2020 (last modified on December 2, 2021) • 4 minute read

 “So from top of funnel to down and understanding how our website is performing and how our email marketing is performing….instead of looking all of them disconnected, we’re being able to see them as one collective ecosystem.”

-This holistic view of the data allows the team to make decisions based on the best, freshest available insights, quickly address areas that are flagging, and give more fuel to the tactics and campaigns they see creating momentum.
+This holistic view of the data that the metrics dashboard provides, allows the team to make decisions based on the best, freshest available insights, quickly address areas that are flagging, and give more fuel to the tactics and campaigns they see creating momentum.

 With the Goals feature, they can take what they’ve learned from the data and effectively set their sights on what’s next.